 Organised in partnership between ITU and Forum Global, this year’s Latin America Spectrum Management Conference once again provided a high-level meeting point for stakeholders across Latin America and beyond to discuss topical issues relating to the management and co-ordination of spectrum policy across the region.

 This event was part of a week long series of events in Mexico City, and took place alongside 'The Americas Seminar and Workshop on Digital Broadcasting' (more information can be found here).

 Vice President, International External Affairs European Union, Caribbean, Central and Latin America, and Trans-Atlantic Relations

 *via video link

-Following the success of last year's conference, this year's Latin America edition will bring together key stakeholders and policymakers in the region to discuss the following issues and topics:
+This year's Latin America edition brought together key stakeholders and policymakers in the region to discuss the following issues and topics:

 The conference included sessions on the following topics: